-The Student Advisory Board (SAB) for Clinical Research, was established with the primary objective of instituting and maintaining open lines of communication between the Clinical Research master’s degree students and the university administration in Buies Creek.
-Today, the board consists of ten student members, many of whom hold full-time positions with pharmaceutical companies and contract research organizations (CROs) in RTP.
-In addition, students from the PharmD and BS in Clinical Research programs are represented.
-The SAB serves as the liaison for the clinical research students and meets with members of the administration to discuss issues facing the students.
-Through these discussions, the SAB works with the faculty and administration to provide programs for all clinical research students.
-Read more about our 2014 Student Advisory Board Officers below.
+The Graduate Clinical Research Organization (GCRO), was established with the primary objective of instituting and maintaining open lines of communication between the Clinical Research master’s degree students and the university administration in Buies Creek.
+Today, the board consists of eleven student members, many of whom hold full-time positions with pharmaceutical companies and contract research organizations (CROs) in RTP.
+In addition, students from the PharmD program are represented.
+The GCRO serves as the liaison for the clinical research students and meets with members of the administration to discuss issues facing the students.
+Through these discussions, the GCRO works with the faculty and administration to provide programs for all clinical research students.
+Read more about our 2015 GCRO Officers below.

 Danny McClure, President